How to Apply

 - A writing sample that reflects your highest quality work in philosophy.
 There is no strict policy on length for your writing sample, but no more than 10 to 15 pages is strongly recommended.

-- Two sets of official college transcripts for all graduate and undergraduate course work; the first set goes to the UO Admissions Office and the second set to the UO Philosophy Department.
+- Two sets of official college transcripts for all graduate and undergraduate course work; the first set goes to the UO Philosophy Department and the second set to the UO Admissions Office.

 - Test Scores: Graduate Record Examinations (GRE): GRE scores are submitted separately from Educational Testing Service.
 The University of Oregon’s code is 4846, and the Philosophy Department’s code is 2801.International Students: please note that if we offer you admission, the admission is contingent on the following: